ehrenbrav/nestcamDIY/README.md

 <summary><strong><em>Educational Background: What do commands like <code>./</code>, <code>cd</code>, <code>sudo</code>, and <code>Ctrl-C</code> mean?</em></strong></summary>

 > These are small pieces of everyday Linux command-line vocabulary. `cd` means "change directory" - it changes your current folder, so `cd test` moves you into the `test` directory. `./something` means “run the program named `something` that is located in the current folder.”
 That leading `./` matters because Linux does not normally search the current folder automatically when you type a command.
 >
-> `sudo` means “run this command with administrator privileges.”
-That is sometimes necessary when you install software, edit protected system files, or start and stop system services.
-It is powerful, so it is worth slowing down and making sure you understand a command before running it with `sudo`.
->
 > `Ctrl-C` is a keyboard shortcut used to stop a running command in the terminal.
 Under the hood, it usually sends an interrupt signal to the foreground program.
 That is why it is useful for test scripts: you can let them run while you observe the hardware, then press `Ctrl-C` when you are done instead of closing the terminal window abruptly.
 >